jasonthorpebuchanan/jasonthorpebuchanan.github.io/_posts/jtb-announcement/2024/2024-03-29-Bogliasco.md

 ---

-"I'm thrilled to have been awarded a 2024 Bogliasco Fellowship, where I will spend November-December as an Artist-in-Residence at their Study Center on the coast of Genoa, Italy."
+"I'm thrilled to have been awarded a 2024 Aaron Copland Bogliasco Fellowship in Music, where I will spend November-December as an Artist-in-Residence at their Study Center on the coast of Genoa, Italy.
+This Special Fellowship is generously funded by the Aaron Copland Fund for Music."

 via Bogliasco:
 "We are pleased to announce Bogliasco's Fall 2024 Fellowship awardees – a group of 26 artists and scholars representing 12 disciplines, 9 countries, and 4 continents.
 These exceptional early, mid, and late-career individuals, who range in age from 31 to 78, will be divided into 3 distinct cohorts, developing work during month-long residencies between September and December.